Ethereum upgraded to a new blockchain infrastructure. What does that mean for the crypto market?

 Last week, crypto giant Ethereum achieved a long-awaited milestone and shifted its technological infrastructure to a more environmentally sustainable software.
-The new infrastructure, called the Merge, reduced Ethereum's energy consumption by 99%.
-Despite it being a highly anticipated change in the crypto market, it has its risks.
+The move to the new infrastructure, called the Merge, reduced Ethereum's energy consumption by 99%.
+Despite this being a highly anticipated change in the crypto market, it has its risks.

 Before we talk about the Merge, let's go over what changed in Ethereum's mainnet.